 In case of SNPN, the UE shall consider the entry of the "list of subscriber data" with the SNPN identity of the current SNPN shall be considered invalid for 3GPP access until the UE is switched off or the entry is updated.
-Additionally, the UE shall consider the USIM as invalid for the current SNPN until switching off or the UICC containing the USIM is removed.
+Additionally, the UE shall consider the USIM as invalid for the current SNPN via 3GPP access until switching off or the UICC containing the USIM is removed.

 - The UE shall set: